top of page

 4) I can no longer keep my dog.
 Will you take it?

 Unfortunately we are not able to accept owner surrenders or dogs from the community.
 We only pull our rescue dogs from municipal animal shelters.
 The only exception to this rule is if there are newborn puppies that have lost a mother and need immediate assistance/bottle feeding.
 Otherwise we aren’t able to take in dogs directly from owners.
-We are sometimes able to help with donations of dog food, supplies, and spay/neuter.
-So if help getting your dog spayed/neuter or dog food assistance will help keep your dog in your home, please reach out to us.
+We are sometimes able to help with donations of dog food, supplies, and vaccinations.
+So if help getting your dog vaccinated or dog food assistance will help keep your dog in your home, please reach out to us.

 5) I found a dog roaming the countryside and can’t keep it.
 Will you come get it?

 Found dogs need to go to the animal control in the jurisdiction where the dog was found to serve a stray hold.
-Even if the dog looks abandoned, it may have been on its own for a while but does in fact have an owner.
+Even if the dog looks abandoned, it may have been on its own for a while but does, in fact, have an owner.
 The first place an owner is going to look for their missing dog is at the local shelter.

 6) I just saw Fido on Petfinder.
 Is he still available?